bhargavg/todocli/C/README.md

 # A todo list manager in C
-Maintains the list of todo items in `~/.todo/todo.bin` file.
+Maintains the list of todo items in binary file.

 ## Commands